Belfast (Boney M. song): Background and composition

-"Belfast" was written by Drafi Deutscher and originally entitled "Derry".
+"Belfast", written in 1971 by Drafi Deutscher and Jimmy Bilsbury, was originally entitled "Derry".
 The lyrics refer to the divided city during the height of The Troubles in Northern Ireland.
 Deutscher had written the song for Marcia Barrett when she was a solo artist in the early 1970s.
+Frank Farian also recorded a German version of "Belfast" with Gilla.
+Her version was included on the album Zieh mich aus, which was released in June 1976.

-Due to shortage of their own material when Boney M. performed their first live gigs, Marcia Barrett performed the song which had been a popular live track for her.
+Due to a shortage of material when Boney M. performed their first live gigs in 1976, having only one album with eight songs, Barrett also performed "Belfast", which had been a popular live track for her.
 "Belfast" turned out to be as popular for Boney M. on stage as it had been for Barrett.
 The sound engineer of the group noticed the response at each gig where the song was performed.
-He told Frank Farian about it and Farian decided to record the track for the next Boney M. album, Love For Sale.
+He told Frank Farian about it and Farian decided to record the track for the second Boney M. album, Love For Sale, in early 1977.

-Farian also recorded a German version of "Belfast" with Gilla.
-Her version was included on the album Zieh mich aus which was released around four months earlier than Boney M.'s Love For Sale.

-In the US and Canada, the song was never released and was replaced by "Daddy Cool" on the album due to the political context of the song.
+In the US and Canada, the song was never released, and was replaced by "Daddy Cool" on the album due to the political context of the song.